Asian Civilisations Museum

 Image credits: National Heritage Board

 Make your way up to the second level, and you will be greeted with sculptures, paintings, and ritual objects in the Ancient Religions Gallery.
 From Christian to Islamic art, the exquisite works chart the spread of religion across Asia, accompanied with informative descriptions of their influences in society.
+You can also learn about the diverse ancestral customs and rituals commonly found in many communities in Southeast Asia from the Ancestors and Rituals Gallery.

-Visit the Scholars in Chinese Culture Gallery and be whisked off to ancient China where you’ll uncover the backstory of how respect was accorded to individuals who pursued academic studies and possessed artistic talents.
+Visit the Scholars Gallery and be whisked off to ancient China where you’ll uncover the backstory of how respect was accorded to individuals who pursued academic studies and possessed artistic talents.
 From this, you can better understand how a centuries-old ideal in society is still pivotal to Chinese culture today.

 Level 3 – Materials and Design